-Additionally, the bill includes provisions that immunize title insurers and real estate professionals from liability related to violations of this prohibition and stipulates that such violations cannot be the basis for title insurance claims.
+Additionally, the bill includes provisions that immunize title insurers and real estate professionals from liability related to violations of this section and stipulates that such violations cannot be the basis for title insurance claims.
 It allows the PRC to acquire real property through specific means, such as by devise or descent, provided that they divest from the property within three years.
 The bill also contains legislative findings emphasizing the necessity of these measures to protect state and national security from threats posed by the PRC.

-Statutes affected: Introduced Version: 33-443
+Introduced Version: 33-443

 Senate Engrossed Version: 33-443